-Disclaimer: All the information presented here are for educational purposes only.
+Disclaimer: All the information presented here is for educational purposes only.
 You always have to consult your doctor if you are experiencing any medical condition.

 This is really a painful (most of the time) subject!
-Hemorrhoids are a significant inconvenience that lots of people from different age groups might experience.
-It is an issue that many of us could feel a little uneasy when talking about it or trying to diagnose it.
+Hemorrhoids are a significant inconvenience that many people from different age groups might experience.
+It is an issue that many of us could feel a little uneasy about when talking about it or trying to diagnose it.

 However, before delving into the main question, we should have some background about the subject.

 - What are hemorrhoids?